SABER Projects

 The EGCG study is a multi-center, double-blind, placebo-controlled, dose-ranging phase 1 study looking at EGCG safety in idiopathic pulmonary fibrosis (IPF) patients.
 This interventional study will test whether a low cost and largely non-toxic small molecule, purified from green tea, EGCG, is safe when given daily to IPF patients over 12 weeks with their IPF drugs, nintedanib and pirfenidone, and the pharmacokinetic interactions of EGCG with these standard of care anti-fibrotic drugs.
 SABER is the DCC for this project and will provide project management, data management, clinical monitoring, software development, and statistical analysis for the clinical trial.

-Lipodystrophy Syndromes to Determine Prevalence, Incidence and Predictors of Diabetes and Severe Hypertriglyceridemia, and their Complications (LYNC-LD)
+LYNC-LD: Lipodystrophy Syndromes to Determine Prevalence, Incidence and Predictors of Diabetes and Severe Hypertriglyceridemia, and their Complications

 Principal Investigator: Elif Oral, MD